renanthera/simc-wiki/Shaman.md

 * `ti_chain_lightning` evaluates to 1 if the last actor-cast Thorim's Invocation triggered spell cast was Chain Lightning

 New in **Simulationcraft 10.0.0**.

+## Deeply Rooted Elements

+The talent proc behaviour was changed going into 10.1.
+Beforehand it was a fixed proc percent chance per cast.
+Afterwards it became an incrementing proc chance with two initial 0% chances.
+E.g.: 0%, 0%, 1%, 2%, 3%,...
+To compare both models a switch was added to SimulationCraft.
+- `shaman.dre_flat_chance=1` enables the old fixed proc chance per cast
+- `shaman.dre_flat_chance=0` disables the fixed proc chance and enables the incrementing chance.
+This is the Default.